pietraferreira/quartz/content/notes/university/year3/cs3072/cs3072-synopsis.md

 The objectives are:
 - Develop a user-friendly visualisation tool, to represent ownership and borrowing events in Rust code, facilitating a clearer understanding of these concepts for students.
 - Assess the impact of the visualisation tool on students' comprehension of Rust's ownership and borrowing system through evaluations.

+More details!!
+Taking about design and background research

 ---
 # Background Sources